Why Is Antibody Validation Important?

 The ability of scientists to validate the specificity of antibodies has improved significantly in the last decade or so, as more robust controls have become available – first through RNAi based knockdown, and now through knockout cell lines generated using gene editing.

 Optimization of experimental parameters for every new antibody is still required to ensure confidence in results.
-And scientists can use a variety of experimental approaches to assess their antibody, including:
+Scientists can use a variety of experimental approaches to assess their antibody, including:

-Here are some of the key factors to keep in mind as you optimize and validate any new antibody:
+Key factors to keep in mind as you optimize and validate any new antibody

 The way in which a sample is prepared should be determined by what is to be studied.
 For example, different cell lysis buffers can be used to isolate different subcellular fractions.
 Similarly different cell fixatives (for ICC) can expose or mask different epitopes.
 Many antibodies work only in certain conditions (for example, recognising only proteins in their native, non-denatured form), and so if a certain sample preparation approach is desired this should inform the choice of antibody.